schmitech/schmitech.github.io/about.md

 permalink: /about/
 ---

-Founded in 2024, Schmitech specializes in democratizing AI technology for small and medium-sized businesses across North America.
+Founded in December 2024, Schmitech specializes in democratizing AI technology for small and medium-sized businesses across North America.
 We harness powerful open-source AI innovations to create practical, accessible solutions that drive real business growth.

 At the helm of Schmitech is **<a href="https://www.linkedin.com/in/remsy" target="_blank" rel="noopener noreferrer">Remsy Schmilinsky</a>**, whose 20-year journey in technology has been marked by a singular focus: making powerful technology accessible and practical for businesses of all sizes.
 Under Remsy's leadership, Schmitech has emerged as a trusted partner in digital innovation, known for delivering solutions that combine technical excellence with practical business value.